 The ranching operation is headquartered at Rocky Ranch, twenty miles west of San Angelo.
 Charley Christensen and his staff are responsible for the daily operation of the ranches.

 Conserving natural resources and being a good steward of the land are among the guiding principles of the Cargile ranching business.
 Rocky Creek, which runs through the Arden ranch, stood dry for many years until mesquite and cedar were removed.
-A riparian buffer zone is now in place and, as a result of conservation efforts, natural springs flow through the ranch to the Middle Concho River throughout much of the year.
+A riparian buffer zone is now in place and, as a result of conservation efforts, natural springs flow along the creek throughout much of the year.
 Many species of wildlife, including trophy whitetail deer, Rio Grande turkey, and bobwhite quail, make the ranch their home.

 Cargile Cattle Company strives to create a balance between a commercial livestock operation and natural wildlife habitat on all of the land that they manage.
 Good livestock and wildlife management, along with continued brush control and sound range management practices, have been the basis of this ranching operation for decades.
 We are dedicated to continuing these practices into the future.